 We have more notes from the Grizzlies:

 - Grizzlies fans shouldn’t be shocked if Cole Anthony is moved in a subsequent trade, as his fit with high-end backup point guard Scotty Pippen Jr. is questionable, writes Spotrac’s Keith Smith.
-Smith writes that while the trade will provide long-term financial flexibility for Memphis, it eats into their ability to create cap space this summer, especially given the salary slot for the newly-acquired 16th pick in the 2025 draft.
+While the trade will provide long-term financial flexibility for Memphis, it eats into the team’s ability to create cap space this summer, Smith notes, especially given the salary slot for the newly acquired 16th pick in the 2025 draft.

 - Caldwell-Pope’s durability could be a valuable asset for a Grizzlies team that has struggled to keep its best players on the floor, writes Jonah Dylan for Memphis Commercial Appeal.
-The new shooting guard has never played fewer than 67 games in a season over his 12-year career.
+Memphis’ new wing has never played fewer than 67 games in a season over his 12-year career.
 He also brings championship experience to a team that has struggled to make good on its potential in previous playoff runs.

-- The Grizzlies are searching for a new top assistant for head coach Tuomas Iisalo‘s coaching staff, writes Marc Stein for The Stein Line.
-Names being considered include Adrian Griffin, Mavericks‘ assistant Jared Dudley, and Magic assistant Dale Osbourne.
+- The Grizzlies are searching for a new top assistant for head coach Tuomas Iisalo‘s coaching staff, writes Marc Stein for The Stein Line (Substack link).
+Names being considered include Adrian Griffin, Mavericks assistant Jared Dudley, and Magic assistant Dale Osbourne.

 This is a great trade by Orlando.
 They desperately needed 3 point shooting, and they got a guy who is not only Top 3 in the NBA in catch and shoot threes, he can also initiate the offense whenever Paolo is injured, and plays tough defense.
 The PHX pick is like a quadruple swap, so its really three 1sts and two swaps and they got off the bad KCP contract and got a Top 40 NBA guy to pair with Paolo, Franz, and Jalen.
 This team has a shot in the Eastern Conference now.